-AGE OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2022
+AGE OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2023

 We note that those aged 71-80 years make up just over 8% of the population yet represent around 17% of the total deaths.
 In our opinion, many more deaths in this age group that may actually be due to CO are probably put down to 'heart attack' or other 'natural causes' (and therefore do not come to our attention and become included in our statistics).
-This is because there is no automatic test for CO on death, meaning the number of deaths in this age group in particular could be even higher.
+This is because there is no automatic test for CO on death, meaning the number of deaths in and above this particular age group could be even higher.